Sunday, March 5, 2017

 The fork had a long offset and the rear drop outs were vertical, a tab for a generator was brazed to the left chain stay and the frame had mounts for cantilever brakes.
 My friend pulled out a box of very weathered old parts, some very oxidized zeppelin style fenders, LeFol Peon (“Peacock”) and brazed steel racks with built-in guards for the brakes.
 The wheels had a front "grand flask" hub and the rear, an Atom.
 The tires were completely dried out and cracked, imprinted "Dunlop Demi-Balon… 650B".
 I thanked my friend, bid him farewell and thus began my journey of discovery of an old French bike.

 I started to try to find out about the bike and its history.
 What was 650B?
 The alloy parts and lightweight frame seemed to indicate it was an above average French bike.
-In the process I found information about the Fédération Française de Cyclotourisme (FFCT) in France, and the traditon of classic French style of randonneur and cyclotouring style bikes and their rides in magazine like Le Cycliste.
+In the process I found information about the Fédération Française de Cyclotourisme (FFCT) in France, and the traditon of classic French style of randonneur and cyclotouring style bikes and their rides in magazines like Le Cycliste.
 I learned that 650B is a wheel size roughly in-between 700c road and 26" wheel sizes and well suiting for touring and randonneur bikes since it provides slightly better handling than 700c wheels and allows the use of wider tires within about the same outer diameter as a standard 700c wheel with a tire.

 As I searched on Charles Pelissier.
 I learned he was a racer, the youngest of the three famous Pelissier brothers, (Henri and Francis the other two), who raced in the early 20th century and had their own colorful histories.
 Charles won 3 French National Championships in cyclocross (1926-1928).
 He was a tall rider and known as a sprinter.
 He shares a record for 8 stage wins in one Tour de France (1930) along with Freddy Maertens and Eddy Merckx.
 Because of his handsome looks, he was frequently nicknamed “Charlot”.
 The question was, what was his name doing on a cyclotouring style bike?